 I didn’t expect to encounter the Romans on a trip to Austria.
-But at Carnuntum, an attraction on the border between Austria and Slovakia, I encountered the most amazing archeological site I’ve ever visited.
+But at Carnuntum, an attraction on the border between Austria and Slovakia, I encountered one of the most amazing archeological sites I’ve ever visited.

 Carnuntum was founded as a military camp by Tiberius (who later became emperor) in 6 A.D.
 By the second century it had grown into the wealthy capital of a Roman province that covered what is now much of Austria and the Balkans.
 At its height, 50,000 people lived here, a mix of Roman soldiers and officials and natives of the region.
 There were two amphitheaters (one for the Roman city and the other for the civilian city) and a school for gladiators.

 The most famous resident of the city was the philosopher-king Marcus Aurelius, author of the Stoic classic Meditations.
 It’s believed he wrote part of this book while he was stationed in Carnuntum.

 Carnuntum’s glory came to an end in the fifth century, when the city was attacked by barbarians and left abandoned.
 But by a happy accident of history, the ruins here were not covered over by construction in subsequent centuries.
 Unlike almost all major Roman settlements, Carnuntum was left largely undisturbed—making it a treasure trove for archeologists.